What Vitamins Should A 30 Year Old Man Take? - Top 7 Essential Nutrients

 If there’s one nutrient known for supporting men’s health, it’s zinc.
 For men who experience high stress levels—whether from work, relationships, or training—zinc levels tend to dip below the safe line.
 And because the body can’t store zinc, it has to be continually replenished through diet or supplementation.

 But why do we need it?
-Zinc is an essential mineral with widespread functions throughout the body.
+Zinc is an essential mineral with widespread functions throughout the body, including energy metabolism.
 It’s involved in proper immune function, wound healing, supporting your sense of taste and smell, hormone production, and, of course, male reproductive function.

 So, if you’re a fan of seafood, now is the time you want to be knocking back oysters!